Board of Directors & Staff

 Director of Advocacy

 I came to nursing later in life, having been an Emergency Medical Technician (EMT)-Paramedic for many years.
-As an RN BSN, I have worked in both rural hospital and long-term care, specializing in emergency medicine and geriatrics.
+As an RN BSN, I have worked in both rural hospitals and long-term care, specializing in emergency medicine and geriatrics.
 I have served on many committees, helping to write policies related to influenza pandemics and mass casualty events.
 I continued to serve my local community as an EMT for nearly 20 years, retiring only after earning my Master's degree in Nursing Education.

 Sarita Wanner RN